TSLarson/Jenkinsfile/PITCHME.md

 ### Test and Publish Stage (Part 1: Setup)
 ![Test Step 1](pics/TestStep1.jpg)
   * (Line 7-10) Set up your Credentials
-    * credentialsId is pulled from the Jenkins credentials store and by default is a rand GUID
+    * credentialsId is pulled from the Jenkins credentials store and by default is a random GUID
-    * can be renamed to something more user friendly by adding variable
+    * can be specified to something more user friendly by adding variable
-    * grab credentials off environment by using env.DONT_FORGET_TO_ADD_VARIABLE ADD VARIABLE TO THIS REPO!!!

 #HSLIDE
 ### Test and Publish Stage (Part 2: Run Tests)